MarkWoolnough/CreditCardCustomerChurn/README.md

 # CreditCardCustomerChurn
 Project artefacts for Watson Studio.

-I've included 2 data sets to work with.
-CUST_SUM.csv and CHURN_RATE.csv.
+I've included 2 data sets to work with:  CUST_SUM.csv and CHURN_RATE.csv.

 Q:  What can you do with CUST_SUM.csv in Watson Studio: